GHP-X/GHP-X/README.md

-# this is just a average pages website .-.
+# this is just an average pages website .-.
 **visit [the site here](https://ghp-x.github.io)**